Reinforcement Learning with Discrete Diffusion Policies for Combinatorial Action Spaces: RL-D : Reinforcement Learning with Discrete Diffusion

 \paragraph{Forward KL Divergence (FKL).} The forward KL objective, $d_{KL}(\pi_{\rm MD}^k, \pi_\theta; s)$, seeks a policy $\pi_\theta$ that covers the modes of the target distribution.
 This "mean-seeking" behavior can be beneficial for exploration, as it encourages the policy to maintain probability mass over all high-value actions~\citep{chan2022greedification}.
 Minimizing this objective directly is intractable.
 Instead, we minimize a tractable bound derived by applying the diffusion model's ELBO inequality to the KL definition (see~\Cref{apndx:prop_ce_loss}).
 This results in the following weighted ELBO loss:

-Here, $\hat{\gA}_s$ is a batch of macro-actions sampled from the "old" policy $\pi_k$ (i.e., a target network, $\pi_{\theta_{\rm old}}$), and $\gL_{\rm ELBO}$ is the standard diffusion model loss from Section~\ref{sec:diffusion_prelim}.
+Here, $\hat{\gA}_s$ is a batch of macro-actions sampled from the "old" policy $\pi_k$ (i.e., a target network, $\pi_{\theta_{\rm old}}$), and {$\gL_{\rm ELBO}$ is the weighted cross-entropy loss in~\eqref{eq:elbo_loss}}.
 The softmax re-weights the sampled actions to approximate the target distribution $\pi_{\rm MD}^k$.
-This objective effectively trains the diffusion model as a generative classifier, focusing the model's capacity on reconstructing high-value actions more frequently and is more easily adjusted to off-policy training.
+This objective effectively trains the diffusion model as a generative classifier, focusing the model's capacity on reconstructing high-value actions more frequently, and can be easily adapted to off-policy training.

 \paragraph{Reverse KL Divergence (RKL).} The reverse KL objective, $d_{KL}(\pi_\theta, \pi_{\rm MD}^k; s)$, is equivalent to the original PMD optimization in \Cref{eq:general_pmd} (see~\Cref{apndx:proof_prop_md_eq}).
-This objective has strong theoretical policy improvement guarantees~\citep{chan2022greedification} and results in a "mode-seeking" policy that focuses on the highest-value action.
+This objective has theoretical policy improvement guarantees~\citep{chan2022greedification} and results in a "mode-seeking" policy that focuses on the highest-value action.
 This objective can be written as follows: